Interface and abstract (base) class¶

 }

-• If the client only uses the server through the interface, so the internal implementation of the server may change, the client does not need to be modified (nor recompiled).
-Accordingly, the interface is also a contract between the server and the client: as long as the server guarantees support for the interface, the client does not need to change.
+- If the client uses the server through the interface only, the server's internal implementation can change, and the client doesn’t need to be modified (or even recompiled).
+Accordingly, the interface acts as a contract between the server and the client: as long as the server guarantees support for the interface, the client does not need to change.

-The advantage of the abstract base class over the interface is that you can specify a default implementation for the operations and include member variables.
+The advantage of an abstract base class over an interface is that we can provide default implementations for the methods and add member variables.

-The advantage of interfaces over abstract ancestors is that a class can implement any number of interfaces, while its base class can implement at most one.
+The advantage of interfaces over abstract base classes is that a class can implement any number of interfaces, while it can have at most one base class.

 There is another consequence of using interfaces, which can cause inconvenience in some cases.
 When a new operation is added to the interface, all implementing classes must also be extended, otherwise the code will not compile.
-This is not the case when extending an abstract base class: if you add a new operation, you have the option to add it as a virtual function, and thus give it a default implementation in the ancestor.
-In this case, the descendants can redefine this as they wish, they are not forced to do so.
-This feature of interfaces can be particularly inconvenient for class libraries/framework systems.
-Suppose a new version of .NET is released and a new operation is added to one of the interfaces of the framework.
-All implementing classes in all applications must then be modified, otherwise the code will not compile.
+In contrast, when we extend an abstract base class, this is not the case: if we add a new method, we can add it as a virtual function and provide a default implementation in the base class.
+In this case, the derived classes can override it if necessary, but they are not forced to.
+This property of interfaces can be particularly inconvenient in class libraries/frameworks.
+Let’s assume that a new version of the .NET framework adds a new method to one of its interfaces.
+Then, in all applications, all implementing classes must be modified, or the code will not compile.
 There are two ways to avoid this.
-Either by using a legacy class, or, if an interface should be extended, by introducing a new interface that already contains the new operation.
-Although the first approach (using an base class class) seems more attractive at first sight, it also has a drawback: if you derive from an ancestor in the framework when developing your application, your class can have no other ancestor, and this is a painful constraint in many cases.
+Either by using a base class, or if we must extend an interface, by introducing a new interface that includes the new method.
+Although the first approach (using a base class) may seem more attractive at first, it also has a downside: if we derive our class from a framework base class during application development, our class cannot have any other base class, and this can be a painful restriction in many cases.

-It's worth knowing that starting from C# 8 (or .NET or .NET Core runtime, not supported under .NET Framework), interface operations can be given a default implementation (default interface methods), so no abstract class is needed to solve the above problem, but an interface can no longer have a member variable.
+It's worth to know that starting from C# 8 (and with .NET or .NET Core runtime, as it is not supported under .NET Framework), interface methods can have default implementations (default interface methods), so no abstract class is needed to solve the above problem, but an interfaces still cannot have member variables.
 More information here: default interface methods.

-Since using both interfaces and abstract classes can have negative consequences, in many cases we can get the most out of our solution by using both (i.e., our code can be easily extended with no or minimal code duplication).
+Since both interfaces and abstract base classes can have negative consequences, in many cases, we can get the most out of our solution by using both together (i.e., our code will be easily extensible without or with minimal code duplication).